 At this point, I email customer service to help clarify what I bought and access the postage.
 I had a feeling I bought stamps I was supposed to print at home but I couldn’t figure out how to access them.

-They take their sweet time replying and tell me very matter of factly that nothing will be arriving in the mail because I was supposed to click some link to generate a file to print at home during checkout (must have been tiny because I saw nothing) and never received an email about it.
+They take their sweet time replying and tell me very matter of factly that nothing will be arriving in the mail.
+Apparently, I was supposed to click some link to generate a file to print at home during checkout (must have been tiny because I saw nothing) and never received an email about it.

-BUT, and here’s the fun part, because it wasn’t done within 7 days from the date of order (remember they took several days to reply to my inquiry email), that the function to print is no longer available, and they can’t refund me.
+BUT, and here’s the fun part, because I didn’t print the file within 7 days from the date of order (remember they took several days to reply to my inquiry email), that the function to print is no longer available, and they can’t refund me.